 A leg brace or cast will keep the heel down and stretch the muscles in the calf so that your child can learn to walk correctly.

 Botox is injected into overactive, spastic muscles to reduce tone.

-It’s a temporary treatment that lasts about a month, but it does help relax your muscles so that people with cerebral palsy can practice walking without spasticity.
+It’s a temporary treatment that lasts several months.
+It can help people with cerebral palsy relax tight muscles so that they can practice walking without spasticity.

 However, Botox is only approved for children 2+, so if your child is toe walking before that, other treatments must be used.

 Baclofen is a drug that can be taken orally, injected, or pumped into the body to relax spastic muscles.

 However, the most popular and effective way is to get it pumped through intrathecal baclofen therapy.

 This is when a pump is surgically implanted under the skin of the abdomen.
 It directly infuses baclofen into the spinal canal, so it can be delivered in smaller doses than if it were to be taken orally.